-Once you’ve registered as an individual you have the option to form a team or compete in any of the additional categories below!
+You enter the competition as an individual competitor.
+Once you’ve registered as an individual you have the option to compete in any of the categories below!

 Each fish caught will be weighed in at the Official Daily Weigh-In tent at Bray Park Boyne Island or VMR Main Boat Ramp, Gladstone.
 Fish weigh-in times are based on the time recorded by the calibrated weigh-in scales.
 All fish must be weighed on the official scales provided by the organisers to be eligible.
 Fish presented at the weigh-in station must be taken on rod and reel or hand line only and must be of legal size.

-Competitors must present their current Electronic Ticket at weigh-ins.
+Competitors must present their current Electronic Ticket at weigh-ins (refer to the PROOF OF TICKET section).
 Without their Electronic Ticket, competitors are not eligible to weigh-in fish.

 To qualify for the daily prizes, the fish must be weighed in no later than the daily cut off time on each day.